ZION-2005/fittrack/README.md

-# FitTrack - Personal Fitness Routine Tracker
+# GrindX - Social Fitness Community

-FitTrack is a modern web application built with Next.js, MongoDB, and Shadcn UI that helps users track their fitness routines, create workout plans, and monitor their progress over time.
+GrindX is a modern social fitness tracking web application built with Next.js, MongoDB, and Shadcn UI that helps users track their fitness routines, share their progress, and get inspired by the community.

 ## Features